mapcode-foundation/mapcode-rest-service/README.md

 ### 2.4.0.0

-* Updated to new Java libraru 2.4.0 with new alphabets.
+* Updated to new Java library 2.4.0 with new scripts support.

 ### 2.3.1.0